LeeAnnEditor/o365hq/services/Office 365 Tenant-to-Tenant Cutover Email Migration Without Downtime and Bounced Email.md

 +++
 title = "Office 365 Tenant-to-Tenant Cutover Email Migration Without Downtime and Bounced Email" description = "Mailbox migration from one Office 365 tenant to another.
 Usually, you will need this type of migration when a company merges or acquires another company, or you would like to migrate to a different geographic region.
-This service is an advanced migration with additional service using, which allows to avoid bounced emails, NDR or any downtime for incoming email." date = 2019-06-03
+This service is an advanced migration with additional service that avoids bounced emails, NDR, or any downtime for incoming email." date = 2019-06-03

 [taxonomies]